szabonorbert/zorro-project-template/readme.md

 * you don't need to stuck on Zorro's folder, and
 * you can version control your entire project.

 The result DLL file will be automatically copied to your Zorro's strategy folder, then you can run that script immediately.
+To start editing you just need to open the `project.sln` with Visual Studio (not Visual Studio Code).

 ## Zorro's custom strategy folder